 - loss of sense of taste and smell

 - changes in sleep pattern.

-Over time as Parkinson’s progresses, medication, usually levodopa, may literally “wear off” or becomes less effective.
+Over time as Parkinson’s progresses, doses of medication, usually levodopa, may literally “wear off” or becomes less effective.
 If this occurs, Parkinson’s symptoms either re-emerge or worsen before the next dose of medication is due.

 For a more detailed list of symptoms and further information on each of them see Symptoms.

 Just as we are all individuals, so the symptoms we experience will vary from one person to another.
 Some people find it helpful to discuss their experiences with others, and may find similarities, but because we are all so very different, experiences may differ.
 This should not be a cause for concern.